 Mutual Respect and Tolerance

-The population of Carr Manor Primary is culturally and economically diverse.
+The population of Manor Wood Primary is culturally and economically diverse.
 As a school we are proud to promote and celebrate our different backgrounds and beliefs.
 Mutual respect is at the heart of our aims and ethos.
 Our pupils know and understand that they are expected to show respect to everyone, whatever differences they may have.
 They are also taught to respect the school environment and the world around them.
 Children learn that their behaviour choices have an effect on school and society and that they must be equipped with the skills to make the right choices.

 Pupils’ understanding and respect for different faiths and beliefs are as developed through aspects of the curriculum including: